knobs-dials/find-py-versions/README.md

 Quick and dirty script to list all the python installations and virtual environments I can find.

-Just trying to understand this mess ...though of course that potentially includes understanding all project/package managers think about this too...
+Made in an effort understand the unholy mess that is python packaging.
+Because I am, apparently, a masochist.

 Uses `locate` to not have to scan your filesystem every time, so